NethServer/docs/administrator-manual/en/firewall.rst

 traffic should be blocked or allowed.
 :dfn:`Policies` are the default rules to be applied when the network traffic does not match any existing criteria.

-The firewall implements two default policies:

-* :dfn:`Allowed`: all traffic from green to red is allowed
-* :dfn:`Blocked`: all traffic from green to red network is blocked.
-Specific traffic must be allowed with custom rules.

-To change the default policy for Internet access, enable or disable the :guilabel:`Traffic to Internet (red interface)` option from the :guilabel:`Settings` page.
-Policies can be changed also by creating specific rules between zones from the :guilabel:`Rules` page.

 Firewall :index:`policies` allow inter-zone traffic accordingly to this schema: ::

  GREEN -> BLUE -> ORANGE -> RED